Lawrencia628/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 15- this is a script that moves all files beginning with an upercase letter to a directory Task 16- this is a script that deletes all files in the current working directory that end with the character ~ Task 17- this is a script that creates a directory in the current directory
+Task 15- this is a script that moves all files beginning with an upercase letter to a directory Task 16- this is a script that deletes all files in the current working directory that end with the character ~ Task 17- this is a script that creates a directory in the current directory Task 18- this is a script that lists all the files and directories of the current directory separated by a comma